RParedesPalacios/Layers/src/readme.md

  clock_gettime and CLOCK_MONOTONIC

-* See this stackoverflow [post](http://stackoverflow.com/questions/5167269/clock-gettime-alternative-in-mac-os-x) or just *+comment the following line in the net.cpp**
+* See this stackoverflow [post](http://stackoverflow.com/questions/5167269/clock-gettime-alternative-in-mac-os-x) or just **comment the following line in the net.cpp**

 ~~~c
 #define USETIME